 This gives us a list of the top foods you should and should not include in your diet.
 We use these insights while planning your diet – making your diet plans highly personalised to you!

 3. Lose weight (in a healthy way)

-You can do this easily using the Fitterfly Metabolic Health App, which has India’s most extensive food database allowing you to track your daily meals and understand your overall calorie intake.
+You can do this easily using the Fitterfly Wellness App, which has India’s most extensive food database allowing you to track your daily meals and understand your overall calorie intake.